adam-wozniak/website/_posts/2021-08-03-quantic-executive-mba-review.md

 As a result, this exploration led to a number of new career opportunities, directly and indirectly.
 Through fortunate timing, I accepted a promotion into a role that feels like a much better fit than the one I was in when I started the EMBA.
 A new role where I can utilize my strengths and provide an opportunity to apply some of the things I have learned during the EMBA.

-Lastly, my EMBA journey bacome another way to connect with friends and colleagues who were interested in pursuing something similar.
+Lastly, my EMBA journey became another way to connect with friends and colleagues who were interested in pursuing something similar.
 Some of them are now also pursuing their EMBAs with Quantic.

 I continue to encourage anyone who has thought about an MBA or an EMBA to consider Quantic.
 I really believe that companies like this represent the future of education.